“Play like a champion today”

 PLAY LIKE A CHAMPION TODAY

-sign which once hung in the football locker room
+This sign once hung in the OU football locker room.
+I think it’s good advice for anyone.

 New Home on Walloon Lake